Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 Users can edit the events in their own calendar and in groups they are a member of.
 This includes:
 - changing time and location of the event
-- accepting or rejecting the event
+- accepting, accepting tentatively or rejecting the event
 - adding and removing items from the list
 - assigning themselves to items on the list
 - writing chat messages